lenormf/kakoune-extra/README.md

 that were not elligible to be merged with the core scripts that kakoune ships with, but still implement useful experimental features or allow highlighting of custom file formats.

+Scripts are all fairly well commented, but those whose use require more than a quick sentence in an inlined comment have their own `.asciidoc` documentation file (e.g. `fzf.asciidoc`).

 ## How to use the scripts

 ### System wide availability